byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 partial_eigen
 ```

-Correlating eigenmodes with eigenmodes from previous iterations may be done using the
+Correlating eigenmodes with modes from previous iterations may be done using the
 `correlate_eigenmodes` function

 ```@docs
 correlate_eigenmodes
 ```

 [`DifferentialEquations`](@ref) may be used to find a steady state or time marching
 solution.
 To facilitate these analyses, this package provides the following specialized
 constructors for `ODEFunction` and `DAEFunction`.